The Samuel Pepys Club Archives: 1903 – present

 Samuel Pepys: A Pilgrim’s Progress from Presbyterian Schoolboy to Non-Juror (2017) by Dr Richard Chartres, Bishop of London; Pepys and the Inns of Court (1989) by The Rt.
 Hon.
 Sir John Balcombe; Moreover, it is required (1988) by The Rt.
 Hon.
 J. Enoch Powell; The Banking Account of Samuel Pepys (1927) by Edward Hoare, of Hoare’s, Pepys’s bank; Pepys: England’s First Naval Bureaucrat (2020) by Admiral Right Hon Lord West of Spithead GCB DSC PC; Pepys and the Theatre (1977) by Sir Bernard Miles; The Convivial Pepys (2011) by The Rt Hon Sir David Latham; Music in the Later Life of Samuel Pepys (1994) by Dr Richard Luckett; Samuel Pepys and Seventeenth Century Medicine (1994) by Dr A. G. Amias, Royal College of Obstetricians and Gynaecologists; Samuel Pepys in Africa (1987) by John Montagu, Rt Hon Earl of Sandwich, President of the Club.

 Club members may order documents as PDFs at no charge.
-(A limited number of original printed booklets is also available, where indicated, at £5 each)
+(A limited number of original printed booklets is also available, where indicated, at £3 each).
+Non-Members £5 per document or £3 each for 10 or more.

 To place an order, please contact the Club Secretary: email@example.com